F-Zinga/F-Zinga/README.md

 ---
 ### :man_technologist: About Me :

-- Artificial Intelligence and Data Mining Student
+- Artificial Intelligence and Data Engineering Student

 ---